 I used to play tennis with June.
 June had only one hand, so tennis was a big challenge for her.
 Imagine learning to toss the ball in the air and then hit it with a racket, all using one hand.
 That’s how she served.
 It wasn’t easy.
 It took more energy than the normal way.
 But she never gave up, and she became an excellent player.

 All of us need a resource outside ourselves.
 And everyone needs to go to that source for nourishment and refreshment.
 Nurture your soul.
 Refresh it.
 Don’t neglect the needs of your innermost being.
 For our family, our source has been God Himself.

 Back in that little migrant shack, my mother nurtured her soul from the Bible every day.
 When there was no soap for the washing machine.
 Mom would remind us that God would provide.
 When things were especially hard, she would rehearse for us how good God was, how He would never leave us.
 When my father became abusive and she was in physical danger, she would reflect on God’s promises and remind us that He knows all things.
 Though we had almost nothing, she would assure us we had all we needed.

 Imagine the inner strength she must have had to endure those hard days.
 That strength remained constant because she nurtured her soul.
 And imagine the foundation it gave her three children.
-We saw what really mattered.
-We saw how to lay a foundation to support us against anything we would ever face in life.
+We saw what really mattered, and we saw how to lay a foundation to support us against anything we would ever face in life.
 We learned where to go for our own inner strength.
 And what security and emotional stamina that built into us!